 Researchers found a sperm count decline of over 50% in men between the 1970s and more recently.
 Shanna Swan, an environmental and reproductive epidemiologist, projects that sperm counts are on a steady path to zero in 2045.
 Swan and other experts believe our daily exposure to EDCs dramatically contributes to this and, given the growing list of studies that show a correlation between EDCs and male fertility, that's hardly surprising.

 Around half of the world's population now have birth rates below the replacement level (2.1 per woman).
-Lifestyle factors, such as contraception and the fact that more women are opting to conceive later, have contributed to this phenomena.
+Lifestyle factors, such as contraception and the fact that more women are opting to conceive later, have contributed to this phenomenon.
 But researchers have also seen growing miscarriage rates that can't be explained with any other evidence we have.
 And studies have observed earlier puberty in girls exposed to more EDCs.

 EDCs appear to be much more harmful in growing foetuses than in adults.
 Swan found during another study that boys who were exposed to a higher concentration of phthalates later developed the tell-tale physical features of a lower sperm count.